awav/carnd-p5/README.md

 ### Model training
 #### Criteria: The HOG features extracted from the training data have been used to train a classifier, could be SVM, Decision Tree or other.
 Features should be scaled to zero mean and unit variance before training the classifier.

 I inclined to use `XGBoost` to classify vehicles, but during testing I found that `SVM` is much faster in training and in value predicting.
 Also, `SVM` are more stable despite the fact that `XGBoost` was getting better accuracy on testing data.
+Comparing of `LinearSVM` with `RBF-SVM` didn't lead to happy results, the reason for that is huge number of features.
+Usually, `RBF-SVM` gets better results when number of dataset samples is bigger than number of predictors, but in our case we have enough degrees of freedom to build robust classifier based on `Linear SVM`.

 The one benefit that I got from using XGBoost is that I got a distribution of importance scores for features.
-All top 10 values are HOG values and it means that HOG values contribute a lot to classification.
-For training SVM
+All top 10 values are HOG features.
+It means that HOG values contribute a lot to the final decision on inputs.

 #### XGBoost resuls